 “Taking the mist out of mysticism”

 I have a lot of gratitude for Shinzen Young.
 I’d been practicing meditation for a number of years before we met, but it hadn’t quite clicked: neither the worldview(s) of Buddhism – which seemed laden with jargon and competing assumptions – nor its techniques – which seemed either too vague, or too religiously sure of themselves.
 Shinzen was the first Buddhist teacher to accurately capture the complex experience of mindfulness meditation for me, and his command of different techniques and approaches showed me new ways in.
 He changed my life and hugely influenced how I teach.
-Now I lead the occasional session on Shinzen’s monthly Home Practice Program.
-It only costs $20, and can be done via Skype or phone, right in your living room.
+Now I lead the occasional 4-hour session on Shinzen’s monthly Home Practice Program.
+These only costs $20, and can be done via Skype or phone, right in your living room.
 The program features many other excellent facilitators, and Shinzen himself leads sessions most months.
 Highly recommended, especially for nerds.

 “A Mindfulness Program for Kids”